Case N. 73CV-2013-395-1

 Case No. 267 Ark.
 1009

-An employee of Arkansas Missouri Power Co., Bill Sanders, received severe burns over a large part of his body, which further resulted in the loss of one leg.
-Bill became wheelchair.
+Bill Sanders, an employee of Arkansas Missouri Power Company, received severe burns over a large part of his body.
+This resulted in the loss of one leg, and Bill became restricted to a wheelchair.
 While in the hospital, Bill’s employer promised to create a new job with the same salary he had been earning.
-After 18 months, the employer went back on his promise to Bill and stopped paying his promised salary.
-He then turned Bill over to worker’s comp.
-Bill came to Phillip Duncan for help because they were from the same hometown and he hoped he would take pity on his situation.
-Phillip studied this particular law to see how he could best help Bill.
-Phillip came up with a solution.
-He filed suit under a contract theory, and took Arkansas Missouri Power company to trial.
-The jury awarded Bill $1,099,043.77, every sent the law would allow for Phillip Duncan to argue on Bill’s behalf under the contract Bill was in with Arkansas Missouri Power Co.
+After 18 months the employer went back on its promise to Bill and stopped paying his promised salary, then turned Bill over to worker’s comp.
+Bill came to Phillip Duncan for help because they were from the same hometown, and he hoped Phillip would take pity on his situation.
+Phillip studied various laws to see if any could help Bill, and came up with a solution.
+Duncan Firm filed suit under a contract theory, and took Arkansas Missouri Power company to trial.
+The jury awarded Bill $1,099,043.77, every sent the law would allow for.